COVID sports safety considerations

 Additional situations may arise based on social vulnerabilities.
 Schools and organizations should attempt to think of these situations and develop solutions that continue to practice the key elements of preventing COVID-19 transmission.

 Every coach, athlete, or official should be screened for possible covid-19 when they enter the campus or facility where the sporting activity will occur.
 Recommend all wear a mask/face covering until cleared by the screening process.
-Some may choose to continue wearing it after screening.
+Some may choose to continue wearing it after the screening.

 - If an athletic trainer is employed at the organization or school, he or she is the ideal person to complete this screening.

 - If no athletic trainer is employed or additional help is needed for screenings, then specific individuals, preferably medically trained, should be assigned to complete the screening.